Sumit211995/Netflix_Clone/README.md

 - Memoization for restrict api call again and again (by checking data available in redux store or not)
 - Responsive design done
 - Loader added after login
+- Hover added in each movie and play the movie after hovering

 # Features
 - Login/Sign Up